matuteiglesias/journal/content/Dev/2025-09-18_Optimized_data_processing_and_analysis_strategies.md

 9. **GatePolicy Enhancement**: Enhanced the `GatePolicy` with explicit overrides and explainability features, ensuring transparency and backward compatibility.

 ### Achievements:
-- Completed the analysis and provided actionable recommendations for the data processing pipeline.
+- Completed the analysis and provided actionable recommendations for the [[data processing]] pipeline.
 - Implemented code changes for efficient event handling and enhanced screening processes.
-- Developed comprehensive strategies for data mining and tag pair optimization.
+- Developed comprehensive strategies for data mining and tag pair [[optimization]].

 ### Pending Tasks:
 - Further testing and validation of the implemented changes in real-world scenarios.
-- Continuous monitoring of the impact of these optimizations on data processing efficiency.
+- Continuous monitoring of the impact of these optimizations on [[data processing]] efficiency.